ASASVIcomtech: The Vicomtech-UGR Speech Deepfake Detection and SASV Systems for the ASVspoof5 Challenge

 AI Summary

-This paper details the ASASVIcomtech team's participation in the ASVspoof5 Challenge, focusing on speech deepfake detection (Track 1) and spoofing-aware speaker verification (Track 2).
-While a closed-condition system using a DCCRN yielded unsatisfactory results, an open-condition ensemble system leveraging self-supervised models and augmented data achieved highly competitive results.
+This paper details the ASASVIcomtech team's participation in the ASVspoof5 Challenge, addressing both speech deepfake detection (Track 1) and spoofing-aware speaker verification (Track 2).
+While a closed-condition system for Track 1 yielded unsatisfactory results, the team achieved very competitive performance in open-condition settings for both tracks through an ensemble system leveraging self-supervised models and augmented training data.

 Abstract